8nhuman8/pyanitsa-simulation/README.md

 # Pyanitsa Simulation
-### This is a simulation of a card game called "Пьяница" a.k.a.
+### This is a simulation of a Russian card game called "Пьяница" a.k.a.
 "P'yanitsa" (transliteration from Russian) a.k.a.
 "The Drunkard" (English translation from Russian) a.k.a.
 "War" (in USA) a.k.a.
 "Battle" (in the United Kingdom)

 ## Table of contents
 - [Information about the game](#information-about-the-game)